bradbumbalough/react-test/README.md

 ## Running

+While you are only building a client side app, we are using nodejs to run the server.
+If you do not have node installed, [download the latest version here](https://nodejs.org/en/).
+Once you have installed node, it would be wise to install npm as well.
+Simply run `sudo npm install npm -g` (remove `sudu` from windows).
+You can also use homebrew to install node if you're using a mac.
+Ensure you run `brew update` first.

 Clone the repo to your local system.
 Navigate to the folder in your terminal or command prompt.
 Run `npm start` to fire up the node server on localhost.
 Then, go to `http://localhost:3000/` to access the app.

 ## Links